extism/docs/docs/install.md

 sidebar_position: 5
 ---

-The `extism` [CLI](https://github.com/extism/cli) is a useful but optional tool for developing on Extism.
+The `extism` [CLI](https://github.com/extism/cli) is a useful but optional tool for developing with Extism.
 It handles a few things such as installing the shared library (Extism Runtime), or invoking plug-ins from the command line.

 The following instructions will walk you through how to install the Extism CLI, and then the installation of the shared library which a [Host SDK](/docs/concepts/host-sdk) will look for automatically.

 ## Install the Extism CLI